microsoft/azurelinux-tutorials/README.md

 1. Right click your virtual machine from Hyper-V Manager
 1. Select _Settings..._
-1. Select Security and disable _Enable Secure Boot_.
+1. Select Security and under _Template:_ select _Microsoft UEFI Certificate Authority_.
 1. Select Firmware and adjust the boot order so DVD is first and Hard Drive is second.
 1. Select _Apply_ to apply all changes.